metroid-maniac/gba-auto-batteryless-patcher/README.md

 This program patches a GBA game for batteryless saving (i.e. saving on a bootleg cartridge containing SRAM but no battery).

 The game must be SRAM patched before using this program.
+GBATA or [Flash1M_Repro_SRAM_patcher](https://github.com/bbsan2k/Flash1M_Repro_SRAM_Patcher) can be used depending on the game.
 The patch contains two modes, which can be selected during patching.

 In auto mode, the save will automatically be flushed a few seconds after saving.
 Until the save completes, the graphics will be purposefully corrupted.